 Small Business Projects:

 Throughout that past few years, we have been able to assist refugees in the Middle East rebuild their lives and support themselves and their families in the aftermath of devastation.
 Every individual brings their own strengths and skills, even in the midst of war zones, which ROS programs seek to underline and build upon through self-development and training courses.
 Below we share some examples.

 In 2018, local Iraqis began using their handiwork in sewing and crocheting to teach others the trade and provide for those in their community.
-Our team in Iraq has lead these classes as we seek to rebuild communities devastated by ISIS and religious persecution by teaching skills that can lead to economic prosperity and security.
-These classes are focused on the women in the community, of all ages and backgrounds.
+Our team in Iraq has led these classes as we seek to rebuild communities devastated by ISIS and religious persecution by teaching skills that can lead to economic prosperity and security.
+These classes are focused on the women of all ages and backgrounds in the community.

-Recently in Syria, a taxi has been bought for a local family to provide for themselves in the aftermath of the war.
-With having two young children, this Syrian couple was to gain an income again and thus gain economic security in spite of the damage of their surrounding city.
+Recently in Syria, a taxi has been procured for a local family to provide for themselves in the aftermath of the war.
+Having two young children, this Syrian couple was able to gain an income again and thus gain economic security in spite of the damage of their surrounding city.